Policies and Procedures

 Program Compliance and Complaint Procedures

-You may file a complaint if you believe that you or any student has experience harassment (sexual or other) or discrimination (ethic group, sex, age, color, sexual orientation and physical or mental disability), or if the program is noncompliant.
+You may file a complaint if you believe that you or any student has experienced harassment (sexual or other) or discrimination (ethic group, sex, age, color, sexual orientation and physical or mental disability), or if the program is noncompliant.
 TUSD encourages complainants to file their complaints with the school or District.
 However, complainants are not prohibited from submitting their complaint directly to the governmental agencies, which are charged with enforcing these rules.

 TUSD and THS are committed to a work and educational environment in which all individuals are treated with respect and dignity.
 Each student has the right to learn in a professional atmosphere that promotes equal educational opportunity and is free from discriminatory practices.
 Sexual harassment is a violation of Title IX of the Education Amendment Act of 1972, Title VII of the Civil Rights Act of 1964, and California Education Code Sections 210 through 214, inclusive.